Designing to Meet Thermal Demands with Altium Designer

 Instead of taking your chances with design software that includes inconsistent feature sets and requires you to learn multiple workflows, a unified design environment gives you access to the best features with consistent workflow in a single interface.
 No other design platform offers unified feature sets in a single program with consistent workflow.
 Your design software should give you access to the best feature sets with consistent data format in a single interface.
 Designate thermal interface materials like thermal pads, heatsinks, and thermal paste with confidence without placing unnecessary excessive components.

 When you’re designing your power distribution network in your PCB, especially in multi-layer PCBs, it can be difficult to spot areas where thermal demands become important.
 Sure, you can add passive cooling elements like heat sinks, or you can add active elements like fans, but a powerful simulator can help you make simple design choices that will improve the performance of your PCB without requiring these measures.

-Thermal reliefs and thermal interface pads are great ways to conduct heat away from components that consume a large amount of power Other elements in your PCB, like vias with high resistance and your component arrangement, may not be amenable to these solutions.
+Thermal reliefs like thermal interface pads, thermal gap pads, and thermal paste are great ways to conduct heat away from components that consume a large amount of power Other elements in your PCB, like vias with high resistance and your component arrangement, may not be amenable to these solutions.
 You can identify which components can create thermal problems using a great power distribution network analyzer directly in your design software.

 Verify Your Design Choices with Powerful Simulations

 Simulation tools play an important role in making critical design decisions.
 Your PCB might include elements or components that generate a significant amount of heat, but you might have no idea unless you can see it in a simulation output.
 If you’re working with a unified design platform, your simulation tools interface directly with your design data, making it easy to determine which portions of your design should be modified before you produce your PCB.